wangbingjie/blast/docs/dev_overview_of_repo.rst

-Blast repository overview
+Repository overview
 =========================

-This sections describes a high-level overview of the blast repository.
+This section gives a high-level overview of the blast repository.
 It is designed to help new developers navigate the code.

 run